mkhushi/mkbacktester/README.md

 main.py is the main file that you need to edit for historical prices file.
 Read comments in the files.

+There are two technical indicators calculating libraries ta and ta-lib, install via pip.

+pip install ta

-Install TA-Lib via Anconda command prompt
+Or install TA-Lib via Anconda command prompt

 $ conda install -c conda-forge ta-lib